dattamahen/JobMitra-Backend/.amazonq/rules/CodingGuideLines.md

 - No setTimeout/setInterval — use signals/animations.
 - Strict typing, remove unused code, optimize performance (OnPush, trackBy, memoization, lazy routes).
 - Accessibility and security must be ensured.
+- Recheck before concluding whether there are build errors and run time errors

 BACKEND:
 - Use MongoDB Atlas with connection pooling and proper indexing.